YeseoChung/J124-Final-Assignment-/README.md

 !['Question1','pivotTable'](/Question5fixed.jpg)

-**What is the percent change between 2000 and 2013 for DTP vaccinations in Alpine County?**
+**What is the percent change between 2000 and 2013 for DTP vaccinations in Alpine County for incoming kindergarteners?**
 1. Pivot table.
 Row as "County."
 Value as "SUM of nDTP."
 2. Use filter to isolate this pivot table for just Alpine County.
 3. Then use another filter to just show the year 2000.
 Copy this data into new sheet as "values only."